cantecim/FclBlowfish/README.md

 You easly find out how to use the library.
 Import it.
 Create an instance.
-Set IV and Key then cal prepare
+Set IV and Key then call prepare
 Do encryption or decryption

   **Feel free to contribute**